 It ended amicably – we’re still friends – but having completed the series now, it’s made me realise that I deserve my Aidan, or my Harry, my Smith or my Steve (yes, Steve because let’s be real – he would never cheat on Miranda).

 These four men, the good-hearted men end up with the women for a reason: They love them.
-They are willing to work through tough times in the relationship and not just run at the first sign of distress like Big (or my ex, a fair-weathered friend).
+They are willing to work through tough times in the relationship and not just run at the first sign of distress like Big.
 They are kind and loving and good people – and while fictional, there are men out there like this and I would never want any woman or man to settle for a relationship where they don’t feel loved and understood.

 Yet some women adore Big, which worries me.
-Yes he’s handsome and rich and ‘comes to his senses’ at the end of the series and realises he loves Carrie and chases her to Paris to stop her from the self-obsessed Russian.
+Yes he’s handsome and rich and ‘comes to his senses’ at the end of the series when he realises he loves Carrie and chases her to Paris to stop her from the self-obsessed Russian.

 But (and this is a big but) Big is a terrible boyfriend, he makes decisions without consulting his partner, he defines the terms of the relationship and there are never any signs of compromise between them.
 Even in the movie when Carrie and Big discuss marriage, Carrie says to him, “I didn’t think marriage was an option”.
 Even though marriage was something Carrie desperately wanted, Big refused, then miraculously changed his mind and then he still left her at the alter.